luism/test_ricardo_mender/README.md

 * To create a note you should be logged in

 * Sign in is free.
-You should introduce ans username, email and password ... voilà
+You should introduce and username, email, password ... and voilà Your'e in the awesome Notes Web System

 * Don't need e-mail verification